boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## Service Announcement

 A service is associated with a unique identifier called a CS-ID.
 A CS-ID may be a network identifier, such as an IP address.
-The mapping of CS-IDs to network identifiers may be learned through a name resolution service such as DNS.
+The mapping of CS-IDs to network identifiers may be learned through a name resolution service, such as DNS {{?RFC1034}}.

 ## Metrics Distribution